alisdt/online_experiments_course/03_pract.rst

 There's an error reported in the console, in red.
 This will give you a clue as to where the problem is!
 You can click on the links on the right which will show you the relevant parts of the code.
 While error messages can be a little cryptic, there's usually something which will help, like "missing }".
+At the end of the line with the error you'll see something like "experiment.html:18:29".
+This means that the error was noticed on line 18, at the 29th character.
+Sometimes

-Now fix your experiment!
+Now fix your experiment and reload the page again -- the error should disappear!

 The debugger
 ............